logo elson.elizaga.net

-President Rodrigo Duterte has an extremely harsh opinion about the drug war.
+President Rodrigo Duterte has an extremely harsh opinion about the war on drugs.
 He calls it “a fiasco”.
 A fiasco is worse than a failure.
 It is a complete, shameful and humiliating failure.
 In Cebuano and Tagalog, it means "usa ka hingpit nga pagkapakyas" and "isang ganap na kabiguan."

 And for Duterte to use the term is remarkable.
 He is the creator of this national bloodletting but his statement reveals a surprising amount of awareness and humility.

-Like Colombia’s former president César Gaviria, who employed the same drug war in his country, and who later admitted that it was useless, Duterte has also reached enlightenment.
+Like Colombia’s former president César Gaviria, who employed the same war on drugs in his country, and who later admitted that it was useless, Duterte has also reached enlightenment.
 He and Gaviria could work as a team, and give reliable advice to world leaders.

 When Duterte appointed Vice President Leni Robredo to serve as co-chair of the Inter-Agency Committee on Anti-Illegal Drugs (ICAD), he knew what she would discover.
 He knew the content of the report she had sent to his table; there was no need for him to read it.
-He was not surprised about her New Year’s message.
+He was not surprised about her New Year’s message that the war on drugs is a complete failure, that authorities were able to confiscate only 1% of illegal drugs that entered the country.1

 He was not even upset with the Philippine Drug Enforcement Agency (PDEA) and the Philippine National Police (PNP); they gave Robredo data on the relatively small quantities of seized illegal drugs.